 The attack and release controls of a FET compressor are made possible by altering the performance of the peak detector.

 Another note on the nature of FETs and feedback circuits is that they won’t be able to provide a true ratio control.
-They will, instead, have a ratio of just over 1:1 just above threshold, and then it will approach ∞:1 well above the threshold.
+They will, instead, have a ratio of just over 1:1 just above the threshold, and then it will approach ∞:1 well above the threshold.
 Ratio controls, then, essentially adjust the above-threshold level before the inevitable ∞:1 ratio.

 These parameters, in a bit more detail, are as follows (I’ve provided links to in-depth articles on each control):